micbay/RaceTimerAndController/README.md

 > **Replace 'userid' with appropriate windows user profile name
 > ```

 To edit the displayed character shape, we can edit the code value of the corresponding index of the `charTable[]` array found in `LedControl.h`.
-We could also use any of the unwrittable characters as an alias for our own character, such as changing 'M' (i.e. ASCII 77) to be `B01001001`, which will draw a triple bar symbol when an 'M' character is commanded.
+We could also use any of the unwritable characters as an alias for our own character, such as changing 'M' (i.e. ASCII 77) to be `B01001001`, which will draw a triple bar symbol when an 'M' character is commanded.

 | Code Value: `B0abcdefg` | Edit `charTable[]` to update `LedControl.h` with more characters. |
 |---|--|
 | <img style="width:400px" src="Images/7-seg-digit-mapping-Edemo.png" /> | The requested character's [ASCII Value](https://www.ascii-code.com/) determines the index of the array, `charTable[]`, that has the code value, indicating which segments to light up, to draw the character. <br> For example, to set what is drawn when instructing the LED to draw a capital 'E', we look up its ASCII value, which is `69`.
 Then go to the value at `charTable[69]`, and set the code value to **`B01001111`**.  <br> Following the format, `B0abcdefg`, this will instruct segments a, d, e, f, and g to turn on. |

+### **charTable[] from LedControl.h (modified)**
 ```cpp
 const static byte charTable [] PROGMEM  = {
   //00  0         1         2          3        4         5         6         7